Featured on mml.org

 Participation in the EOA is open to individuals serving as an elected official in a member community.

-Elected officials will be recognized at three award levels for successfully completing a combination of the following program components:
+Elected officials will be recognized at four award levels for successfully completing a combination of the following program components:

 • Core (mandatory) educational courses offered by the League

 • Elective educational courses offered by the League